mixxorz/django-service-objects/README.md

 Notice that it's basically a Django form but with a `process` method.
 This method gets called when you call `execute()` on the process.
 If your inputs are invalid, it raises `InvalidInputsError`.

+The newly added `post_process` can also be included for running extra tasks that need to be executed after the service completes.

 Here's how you use it:

 ```python